 If carbohydrate is available it is the go-to fuel for muscles and the brain.
 Only in carbohydrate’s absence will the body transition to producing and using more ketone bodies for energy.
 This is evolutionary biology.
 When sugar from plants was available to our ancestors they could gorge on it, use some for energy and store the rest as fat.
 During times when there were no plants to eat, their carbohydrate stores ran out and they transitioned to ketosis to fuel themselves from their stored fat.
 To achieve ketosis voluntarily – instead of through inadequate insulin production – you have to essentially eliminate carbohydrate from your diet.

 Initially, you will have neither enough carbohydrate nor ketones to fuel your brain.
 While you are always producing ketones, it takes time (up to 2-3 weeks) for your body to increase production to the point you are relying on them as a primary energy source.
-During this period, training performance will definitely suffer (and lifestyle performance may suffer as well).
+During the first week people often experience the “keto flu”, which is not an infection but rather a set of symptoms reminiscent of the flu: Headache, foggy brain, fatigue, irritability, nausea, difficulty sleeping, and constipation.
+Training performance will definitely suffer (and lifestyle performance may suffer as well).
 Your power output will be lower than normal.
 Your running pace will be slower than normal.
-Perceived exertion will go up, at all intensity levels.
+Perceived exertion will go up, at all intensity levels (this was noted in Burke 2020).
 Recovery from training sessions will be hindered.

 Once you are adapted to fueling yourself primarily on ketones for day-to-day living, you still need to adapt to performing optimally as an athlete fueled by ketones.
 This can take months, during which time your only progress will be in fat adaptation, not aerobic development, the ability to produce power, or the ability to achieve faster paces.